Infection spread for the frog model on trees: Introduction

 \subsection{Results}

-The first result on the frog model was that with one sleeping frog per site on $\ZZ^d$, the model is recurrent with probability one for all $d\geq 1$ \cite{TW}.
-Next to be pursued were shape theorems for the process on $\ZZ^d$ demonstrating linear growth in time for the diameter of the infected region \cite{shape, random_shape,combustion}.
-Variations on the frog model with drift are considered in \cite{nina_drift1, ghosh_drift,dobler_drift, josh_drift, josh_drift2}.
-The recent article \cite{nina_drift2} establishes a phase transition between transience and recurrence for the one-per-site frog model on $\mathbb Z^d$ for $d \geq 2$ as the drift is varied.
+The first result on the frog model was that with one sleeping frog per site on $\ZZ ^{d}$, the model is recurrent with probability one for all $d\geq 1$ \cite{TW}.
+Next to be pursued were shape theorems for the process on $\ZZ ^{d}$ demonstrating linear growth in time for the diameter of the infected region \cite{shape,random_shape,combustion}.
+Variations on the frog model with drift are considered in \cite{nina_drift1,ghosh_drift,dobler_drift,josh_drift, josh_drift2}.
+The recent article \cite{nina_drift2} establishes a phase transition between transience and recurrence for the one-per-site frog model on $\mathbb{Z}^{d}$ for $d \geq 2$ as the drift is varied.
 In \cite{bmf}, a shape theorem is proven for a Brownian frog model in Euclidean space.
 The authors observe a phase transition to superlinear infection spread at the critical threshold for continuum percolation.

-The structure of $\TT_d$ induces a natural drift away from the root.
+The structure of $\TT _{d}$ induces a natural drift away from the root.
 Unlike on the lattice, this drift is counterbalanced by the exponential increase in the volume of the tree.
 We have shown that the frog model exhibits a phase transition between transience and recurrence as $d$ or the initial configuration is changed.
 With one sleeping frog per site, the frog model on a $d$-ary tree is recurrent for $d=2$ and transient for $d\geq 5$, with the behavior for $d=3,4$ still open \cite{HJJ1}.
 Using similar techniques, Rosenberg proves the process is recurrent on the tree whose levels alternate between two and three children per vertex \cite{josh_32}.
-For any $d\geq 2$, the frog model on a $d$-ary tree with i.i.d.-$\Poi(\mu)$ frogs per site is transient or recurrent depending on whether $\mu$ is smaller or larger than a critical value $\mu_c(d)>0$ \cite{HJJ2}, and the critical value satisfies $\mu_c(d)=\Theta(d)$ \cite{JJ3_log}.
+For any $d\geq 2$, the frog model on a $d$-ary tree with i.i.d.-$\Poi (\mu )$ frogs per site is transient or recurrent depending on whether $\mu $ is smaller or larger than a critical value $\mu _{c}(d)>0$ \cite{HJJ2}, and the critical value satisfies $\mu _{c}(d)=\Theta (d)$ \cite{JJ3_log}.

-Our main result is that if $\mu=\Omega(d^2)$, the infected region of the frog model on $\TT_d$ grows linearly, similar to its behavior on $\ZZ^d$.
+Our main result is that if $\mu =\Omega (d^{2})$, the infected region of the frog model on $\TT _{d}$ grows linearly, similar to its behavior on $\ZZ ^{d}$.

-\begin{thm}\thlabel{cor:ball} Consider the frog model on $\TT_d$ with i.i.d.-$\Poi(\mu)$ initial conditions, where $\mu\geq 5d^2$.
-Let $D_t$ be the highest level of the tree at which all vertices have been visited at time~$t$.
-Then for some $c,\gamma>0$ depending only on $d$,
+\begin{theorem} Consider the frog model on $\TT _{d}$ with i.i.d.-$\Poi (\mu )$ initial conditions, where $\mu \geq 5d^{2}$.
+Let $D_{t}$ be the highest level of the tree at which all vertices have been visited at time~$t$.
+Then for some $c,\gamma >0$ depending only on $d$,